 The bomb cyclone and other January storms will leave a mark on US supply chains for some time, but these tips can help you prepare for the next one:

-1. Choose a 3PL with strong carrier relationships.
+- Choose a 3PL with strong carrier relationships.
 In a tight capacity market, a 3PL can offer agility, scalable capacity, and reliable coverage with the right network in place.

-2. Monitor weather reports and road conditions, and alert supply chain partners proactively.
+- Monitor weather reports and road conditions, and alert supply chain partners proactively.
 Make sure to share information and feedback with one another to minimize issues.

-3. Make sure carriers have tracking capabilities in place to ensure visibility at all times.
+- Make sure carriers have tracking capabilities in place to ensure visibility at all times.

-4. Pad shipping lead times when possible, to accommodate potential route and mode changes as the need arises and ensure your customers are aware of any disruptions.
+- Pad shipping lead times when possible, to accommodate potential route and mode changes as the need arises and ensure your customers are aware of any disruptions.

-5. Explore intermodal or other substitute transportation options ahead of time to understand realistic “Plan B” approaches.
+- Explore intermodal or other substitute transportation options ahead of time to understand realistic “Plan B” approaches.

-6. Work with your sales and buying teams to increase your shipping budget, which will help ensure reliable coverage and the successful execution of deliveries.
+- Work with your sales and buying teams to increase your shipping budget, which will help ensure reliable coverage and the successful execution of deliveries.

+- Communicate with your carriers and end-to-end supply chain partners so that all members are prepared for the next big storm.
 It’s important to remember that driving a truck through regions with snow and ice can be extremely hazardous.
 Regardless of your role, driver safety should be of utmost importance whenever inclement weather hits.

 Capstone Prepares Shippers for Winter Weather

 Will you be ready when Mother Nature makes her blustery return?
-Leveraging a trusted and scalable carrier network, 24x7 support, and deep transportation expertise, Capstone can help you prepare your supply chain for the worst conditions, so you can rest easy under stormy skies.
+Leveraging a trusted and scalable carrier network, 24×7 support, and deep transportation expertise, Capstone can help you prepare your supply chain for the worst conditions, so you can rest easy under stormy skies.